VimDrones/Vimdrones-Docs/docs/gcs.md

 * Hard drive: SSD 120 GB.
 Recommended 256GB or more
 * Network: TCP/IPv4 network stack, WiFi or Ethernet.
 Recommended Ethernet

+Hardware requirements for Ground Station Software:
+* Display Size at least 1280*800 pxl(at least 11 inch display)

 ## Installation
 Install Vimdrones GCS on your computer, Mac OS or Windows